VEM-252/01/README.md

   </a>
 </p>

 This repo is a high-performance music bot for Telegram, designed to play high-quality audio and video in group calls.
-It is specially optimized for **Invidious Instances**, which means it doesn't need YouTube API or
+It is specially optimized for **Invidious Instances**, which means it doesn't need YouTube API 🥀🖤

 <hr>